snwh/faba-mono-icons/README.md

 ###Getting the Source

-The source for Faba Mono Dark can be found [here](https://github.com/snwh/faba-mono-icons).
+The source for Faba Mono Icons can be found [here](https://github.com/snwh/faba-mono-icons).

 Alternatively, you can clone the latest version its git repository: